+NOTE: RTToffset = 0 in TN and RTToffset = UE-eNB RTT in NTN.

+Editor's Note: To be updated how RTToffset is captured.

 Next change

 Annex C (informative): Intended UE behaviour for DRX Timers

 When a DRX timer is set to a value of X, and n denotes the subframe in which the related event is triggered according to the clause 5.7, the intended behaviours of each DRX timer are presented in the Table C-1 below: